hotosm/learnosm/_posts/en/mobile-mapping/0900-12-03-gpslogger.md

 Take some time to practice and familiarize yourself with the app before working with live data.

-This section introduced the concept of using GPSLogger for Android for collecting GPS traces, uploading traces to OpenStreetMap, and transfering these logs to a PC.
+This section introduced the concept of using GPSLogger for Android for collecting GPS traces, uploading traces to OpenStreetMap, and transferring these logs to a PC.

 Official GPSLogger for Android Documentation